macder/medusa-fulfillment-shippo/README.md

 ## Feature Details

-### Fulfilment Options
+### Fulfillment Options

-Adds Fulfilment option for each service level provided by active carriers in your Shippo account.
+Adds Fulfillment option for each service level provided by active carriers in your Shippo account.
 These will be available when an admin is creating shipping options for regions, profiles, etc.

 ### Rates at Checkout